AELLA f Greek MythologyMeans

 "completion, totality".
 This was the name of an Egyptian creator god.
 He was first prominently worshipped in Heliopolis during the Old Kingdom.

-BAHMAN m Persian, Persian MythologyModern Persian form of Avestan
+Bahman m Persian, Persian MythologyModern Persian form of Avestan

 "good mind".
 This was the name of a Zoroastrian god (one of the Amesha Spenta) associated with domestic animals.
-It is also the name of the eleventh month in the Iranian calendar.
+The eleventh month of the Iranian calendar was named for him.

-BAHRAM m Persian, Persian MythologyModern Persian form of Avestan
+Bahram m Persian, Persian MythologyModern Persian form of Avestan

 "victory over resistance".
 This was the name of a Zoroastrian god (one of the Amesha Spenta) associated with victory and war.
-This name was borne by several Sassanid emperors.
+It was also borne by several Sasanian emperors.
 It is also the Persian name for the planet Mars.

-"prince" from Old Norse.
-In Norse mythology Balder was the son of
+baldr meaning "brave, bold".
+In Norse mythology Balder was the handsome son of

 Odin and

 Frigg.
 Because of the disturbing dreams he had when he was young, his mother extracted an oath from every thing in the world that it would not harm him.
-However the evil fire god
+However the devious god

 Loki learned that she had overlooked mistletoe.
-Being jealous, he tricked the blind god Hoder into throwing a branch of mistletoe at Balder, which killed him.
+Being jealous, he tricked the blind god

-BAST f Egyptian MythologyFrom Egyptian
+Bastet f Egyptian MythologyFrom Egyptian

 bꜣstt, which was possibly derived from